 APX Net’s customer is one of the world’s leading integrated electricity and gas providers.
 This Fortune 100 multinational energy company is based overseas and operates in three dozen countries, generating energy, selling gas and distributing electricity across a network spanning millions of kilometers.
 And, its portfolio of power stations is highly diversified, running on hydroelectric, wind, geothermal, solar, thermoelectric and other renewable sources of power.
 Nearly half of the energy generated by this company is produced with zero carbon dioxide emissions, making it one of the leading producers of clean energy.

 The energy industry global powerhouse was in the process of building multiple new wind farms in remote areas of the U.S. It needed high-bandwidth connectivity to monitor gear remotely and collect data analytics crucial to operating safely, sustainably and efficiently.
 There was just one problem: network providers could not reach the remote locations and refused to pull fiber to them.
-That’s when a subagent of Intelisys, the company’s trusted technology services distributor, approached APX Net for help.

 The energy company was contracted to build the wind farms on behalf of multiple electric utilities and municipalities.
 High-bandwidth connectivity needed to be in place before they could hand them off.